Hyperoptic vs Sky Broadband

 There isn't an obvious winner between Sky and Hyperoptic for broadband as each has their own strengths and similarities, so it will likely come down to a more personal decision as to which one is really the best choice.

-We like Sky for their customer service record and ability to upgrade the router and gain a whole home WiFi guarantee for a reduced fee of just £3 per month.
-Their prices are also very competitive, especially considering they're not otherwise known as a budget provider.
+We like Sky for their customer service record and cheaper prices to access a whole home WiFi guarantee for just £4 per month.
+Their broadband prices are also very competitive, especially considering they're not otherwise known as a budget provider.

 Hyperoptic also have points on their side however, while their prices sometimes start a little higher than Sky's, their no mid-contract price rise promise means they'll probably work out cheaper over the length of the contract.